danriti/moleskine/the-right-stuff/README.md

 loading.

 Immediately, there is a problem.
-If I defer the loading of all the Javascript files, how can I guarantee that they are loaded in a specific order?
+If I defer the loading of all the Javascript files, how can I guarantee that they are loaded in order?
 Both `holder.js` and `bootstrap.js` have a dependency on `jquery.js`, and loading them out of order will result in broken Javascript.
 So I'm forced to manually concatenate (and minify) all the Javascript files before we defer the loading: